 Space Center Houston is the museum and visitor center arm of the Johnson Space Center.
-Established in 1961 under its former name, the Manned Spacecraft Center, this 1,620-acre complex is why Houston bears the nickname “Space City.”
-It’s where lunar missions were controlled, astronauts are trained, and future space flight technologies are being developed.
-The JSC isn’t only where history happened, it’s also where it’s made.
+Established in 1961 under its former name (the Manned Spacecraft Center), this 1,620-acre complex is why Houston bears the nickname “Space City.”
+It’s where lunar missions were controlled, astronauts trained, and future space flight technologies are still being developed.
+The JSC isn’t only where history happened; it’s also where it’s made.

 While the static displays chronicling advances in spaceflight are remarkably impressive, the Space Center is full of hands-on experiences.
 You can eat lunch with an astronaut, climb into a simulated Orion capsule, and witness engineers and scientists working on new and developing tech for space exploration.
 It’s a bit of a hike to get to (about a 45-minute drive from downtown Houston), but it’s worth the trip.